DRYOC/dice52/rfc-dice52-pq-protocol.md

 * NIST FIPS 203 — ML-KEM
 * NIST FIPS 204 — ML-DSA
 * RFC 5869 — HKDF
+* RFC 7748 — Elliptic Curves for Security (X25519)
 * RFC 8439 — ChaCha20-Poly1305
 * Goldwasser, S. and Micali, S. (1982) — "Probabilistic Encryption & How To Play Mental Poker Keeping Secret All Partial Information," Proceedings of the 14th Annual ACM Symposium on Theory of Computing (STOC '82)
+* Bindel, N., et al. (2019) — "Hybrid Key Encapsulation Mechanisms and Authenticated Key Exchange" — IACR ePrint 2018/024

 ---

 ## 18. Conclusion

 Dice52-PQ is an **experimental** post-quantum ratcheting protocol that explores entropy-robust key derivation through the Ko (ordering key) concept.
-It combines ML-KEM and ML-DSA with a commit-reveal enhancement phase to provide defense-in-depth against cryptographic failures.
+It employs a **hybrid KEM construction** combining ML-KEM-768 (Kyber) with X25519 to provide both quantum resistance and classical security.

+The hybrid KEM ensures that the shared secret remains secure provided at least one of the component KEMs remains secure.
+This follows the industry-standard approach used in TLS 1.3 hybrid modes, Signal PQ experiments, and OpenSSH PQ mode.

 The Ko Enhancement Phase (Section 7.1) provides additional security by introducing independent entropy from both parties into the ordering key derivation, ensuring defense-in-depth against single-point-of-failure compromises.